We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 There is no national screening for ovarian cancer in the UK.
 This is because there isn’t a single test that reliably picks up ovarian cancer at an early stage.

-However, a blood test and a scan can be used to try and determine if cancer cells are present in the ovaries.
+However, a blood test and a scan can be used to try and determine if cancer is present in the ovaries.
 But other tests are often needed to effectively diagnose the disease.

 Blood tests